Broadband availability in the UK 2024: Facts, statistics & figures

 Businesses have also faced challenges due to poor broadband speeds and availability, particularly during the pandemic when many employees have had to work from home.
 A survey by the British Chambers of Commerce in 2020 found that 50% of businesses reported that unreliable internet connectivity was a barrier to remote working.
 Moreover, slow internet speeds have been a significant issue for businesses in rural areas, with research by the Federation of Small Businesses showing that 31% of rural businesses did not have access to superfast broadband.
 This has put them at a disadvantage compared to their urban counterparts, with slower internet speeds impacting their ability to compete effectively.

-Fiber to the home (FTTH) broadband is a type of internet connection that uses fiber-optic cables to transmit data directly to homes.
+Full Fibre (FTTP) broadband is a type of internet connection that uses fiber-optic cables to transmit data directly to homes.
 It is known for its high speeds, reliability, and low latency.
-However, FTTH broadband availability in the UK has been quite limited, with most people relying on other forms of broadband connections such as FTTC or ADSL.
+However, FTTP broadband availability in the UK has been quite limited, with most people relying on other forms of broadband connections such as FTTC or ADSL.

-According to Ofcom's latest Connected Nations report, the availability of gigabit-capable broadband connections has increased significantly in the UK over the past five years.
+According to Ofcom's latest Connected Nations report, the availability of gigabit-capable broadband connections has increased significantly in the UK over the past eight years.
 In 2017, only 3% of UK premises had access to gigabit broadband.
-However, by the end of 2021, this had risen to 37%, with an estimated 10 million homes and businesses across the UK having access to gigabit broadband.
+However, by middle of 2024, this had risen to 62%, with an estimated 17 million homes across the UK having access to Full Fibre.

 The following table shows the percentage of homes in the UK that have access to FTTH ultrafast broadband since 2017.
 You will notice that in 2017, availability was all but negligible, but has risen meteorically over the year.